braver/programmingfonts/blog.md

 By Michael Everson
 http://www.evertype.com/emono/

 # Letter Gothic

+> "Designed for IBM between 1956 and 1962 for use on the Selectric typewriter, Letter Gothic is a monospaced, sans serif face."

+A classic, designed for typewriter font, that's still great for reading and writing.
+It's a complete set of regular, bold and oblique, 253 glyphs in each.
+It doesn't have a distinct zero, but it's a wonderful retro typeface none-the-less.

+retro, typewriter, 1956, sans, commercial

 By Roger Roberson in 1956
 https://en.wikipedia.org/wiki/Letter_Gothic
 http://www.fonts.com/font/monotype/letter-gothic

 # Lucida Console
 By Charles Bigelow and Kris Holmes in 1985